 Animal cruelty is not only abhorrent in its own right, but is often tied to other offenses, including violence against adults and children.

-Asking us in the comments section about what you should do will be met with the same reply: contact your local authorities even if you are unsure if what you observe qualifies as animal cruelty since laws vary by state and municipality.
+Asking us in the comments section about what you should do will be met with the same reply: contact your local police department and/or humane society even if you are unsure if what you observe qualifies as animal cruelty since laws vary by state and municipality.
+Please stop asking us what to do; take action!

 The 11 signs of animal abuse, neglect or cruelty